alterwear/arduino-firmware/README.md

 - Android **Step 3**
   - Filter a photo
+  	- CD: see if there are existing android libraries to convert a photo to black and white only (no grayscale), convert black and white to bitmap, etc.
   - Send bitmap (RLE, or other compression schemes).
   -
 - NFC **Step 2**